majdsassi/Pico-WIFI-Duck/README.md

    ![Webpage](https://gcdnb.pbrd.co/images/Qrj5szwW56B3.jpg?o=1)

-4. Write your script in the textarea, and please make sure to end your script with an empty line.
-If you know of any solutions for this issue, feel free to share.
+4. Write your script in the textarea and click on "RUN" .

 ### Note
-This project is still under development, and it may contain some errors.
-Dont Forget to end Your Script with an empty line .
+Make sure you download the latest release.